ANCHOR: Error-Controlled Adaptive Numerical Correction for Neural Operator Time Marching: Introduction

 \section{Introduction}

 High-fidelity numerical solvers remain the gold standard for simulating complex time-dependent physical systems governed by partial differential equations (PDEs).
 Their robustness, interpretability, and adherence to physical laws make them indispensable across science and engineering.
-However, their substantial computational cost often renders them impractical for time-critical, many-query, or large-scale applications.
-At the other extreme, machine learning surrogates, particularly neural operators~\cite{lu2021learning, lifourier, cao2024laplace, raonic2023convolutional, li2020neural, rahman2022u, tripura2023wavelet} offer rapid inference by learning mappings directly between function spaces.
-Yet this efficiency frequently comes at the expense of reliability.
-When deployed for time-dependent problems in an autoregressive, Markovian fashion, even small local prediction errors can compound uncontrollably over time, leading to unstable trajectories and loss of physical fidelity beyond the training horizon~\cite{nayak2025ti, nayak2025data, abueidda2026time}.
-The central challenge, therefore, is not merely short-horizon accuracy, but the stability and trustworthiness of learned surrogates under long-horizon inference for an unseen case.
-Bridging this divide requires not choosing between physics and learning, but designing principled frameworks that exploit the complementary strengths of both.
+However, their substantial computational cost often renders them impractical for time-critical, many-query, or large-scale applications. \revv{In many practical settings, practitioners have already committed to neural operator~\cite{lu2021learning, lifourier, cao2024laplace, raonic2023convolutional, li2020neural, rahman2022u, tripura2023wavelet} surrogates as the primary inference engine, for precisely these reasons.} Neural operators offer rapid inference by learning mappings directly between function spaces.
+Yet this efficiency frequently comes at the expense of \revv{reliability in solution accuracy}.
+When deployed for time-dependent problems in an autoregressive, Markovian fashion, even small local approximation errors can accumulate over successive time steps, leading to numerical instability and loss of physical fidelity~\cite{nayak2026ti, nayak2025data, abueidda2026time, mandl2026physics}.
+The central challenge, therefore, is not merely short-horizon accuracy, but the stability and trustworthiness of learned surrogates under long-horizon inference for an unseen case. \revv{Critically, this challenge is independent of whether a high-fidelity solver is affordable in principle: even when a numerical solver could be run, purely data-driven rollouts provide no online mechanism to detect error accumulation, no per-instance guarantees, and no way to determine whether a given operating condition lies near or beyond the boundary of the training distribution; all without access to ground-truth solutions.} Bridging this divide requires treating learned surrogates as approximate numerical update operators and embedding them within principled error control and correction mechanisms.